 Certain behaviors also increase the risk of a miscarriage.
 Smoking, for example, puts nicotine and other chemicals into the bloodstream, causes the fetus to get less oxygen, and increases the chance of losing a pregnancy.
-Alcohol and illegal drugs can also lead to miscarriages.
+Alcohol and illegal drug use also can lead to miscarriages.

 If you have miscarried, your doctor will do a pelvic exam and an ultrasound to confirm the miscarriage.
 If the uterus is clear of any fetal tissue, or it is very early in the pregnancy, then there often won't be any more treatment.

 But if the uterus still contains the fetus or other tissues from the pregnancy, this will need to be removed.
-The doctor may give you medicine to help pass the tissue or may need to dilate the cervix to perform a dilation and curettage (or D&C, which is a scraping of the uterine lining) or a dilation and extraction (or D&E, which is a suction of the uterus to remove fetal or placental tissue).
+The doctor may give you medicine to help pass the tissue or may need to dilate the cervix to perform a dilation and curettage (D&C), a scraping of the uterine lining, or a dilation and extraction (D&E), a suction of the uterus to remove fetal or placental tissue.
 You may have bleeding or cramping after these procedures, which are done with anesthesia.

 If it is determined that your baby has died later in pregnancy, the doctor might decide to induce labor and delivery.
 After the delivery, the doctor will have the baby and the placenta examined to help determine the cause of death if it's still unknown.